chandola/mladvanced-ub/source/syllabus.rst

    :widths: 8, 15, 12, 10

 .. attention::
- This class will taught in a **HyFlex Mode** (See `here <https://registrar.buffalo.edu/schedules/fall-2020.php>`_ for more information about the various modes of teaching offered in the department this fall).
-The HyFlex mode is defined as: "*... students may be able to choose among coming to campus for an in-person experience, viewing the course lecture live via videoconferencing, or working through the course materials at a convenient time for them.*"
+ This class will taught in a **HyFlex Mode**.
+The class content covered during the in-person lectures will be available online through UB Panopto, both live and recorded.
+A separate session on zoom will be available during the lectures for asking questions.
+All office hours will be conducted remotely on zoom.

 Prerequisites
 ---------------